Claire-Potter/Belle-Musique-Studio/README.md

 Using the trade-off process to rank the importance and feasibility of the opportunities I have decided:

 1. To go ahead with 25/27 of the opportunities.
-2. Given the timeframe and my current skill as a developer, I have to narrow down the scope of the deliverable and focus on the core functionality.
+2. Given the time-frame and my current skill as a developer, I have to narrow down the scope of the deliverable and focus on the core functionality.
-3. The worship programme and interactive sutdent profiles will not be included.
+3. The worship programme and interactive student profiles will not be included.

 ## Scope

 For this project, the main aim is to create a transactional platform to assist a user through the subscription purchase process and the product purchase process.
-Secondary to that is to provide the user with the necessary information required to be able to make their decision around what lessons to enrole in and what subscription type would be best for them.
+Secondary to that is to provide the user with the necessary information required to be able to make their decision around what lessons to enroll in and what subscription type would be best for them.
 The Music Store will be set up to be able to provide all of the necessary tools to music students for their lessons as well as to increase overall revenue.
 Every opportunity for internal advertisement will be taken to promote lessons, student showcases and the store.
 The website will be designed to render successfully across all screen sizes and platforms.
 Accessibility requirements will be considered and addressed.
 Apart from the default Django Admin centre, which is best utilised from a laptop/computer, the design has been completed for mobile first.

 In order to create a streamline navigation menu, a My Account section has been added as a dropdown sub-menu.
 This section will include the options to Register / Login or Logout, Access to the User Profile and for staff access to site admin, product and lesson maintenance and student showcase form.